loomnetwork/loom-sdk-documentation/docs/extdev-transfer-gateway.md

    yarn gen:rinkeby-key
    ```

+2. Get the public key for Rinkeby from this file
+    ```bash
+    cat rinkeby_account
+    ```

-2. Give the new account in `rinkeby_account` some ETH so it can be used to deploy contracts to `Rinkeby`,
+3. Give the new account in `rinkeby_account` some ETH so it can be used to deploy contracts to `Rinkeby`,
    you can either use https://faucet.rinkeby.io or transfer some ETH from another account.

-3. Set your Infura API key (get it from see https://infura.io)
+4. Set your Infura API key (get it from see https://infura.io)
    ```bash
    export INFURA_API_KEY=XXXXXXXXXXXXXXXX
    ```

-4. Deploy sample contracts
+5. Deploy sample contracts
    ```
    yarn deploy:rinkeby
    ```

-5. Take a look in the `src/contracts` directory, and make note of the contract addresses and
+6. Take a look in the `src/contracts` directory, and make note of the contract addresses and
    transaction hashes.

    At the end of `MyRinkebyToken.json` you'll find a section similar to this: